-- 202. INTRODUCTION TO MASS COM-MUNICATION (Credit, 3 hours).
+202. INTRODUCTION TO MASS COM-MUNICATION (Credit, 3 hours).
 Principles, language, design, persuasion, and influence of mass media.
-Discussion on the roles of media in modern society, fundamentals, theories, and basic mechanics of print and electronic media. - 211.
-NEWS WRITING (Credit, 3 hours).
+Discussion on the roles of media in modern society, fundamentals, theories, and basic mechanics of print and electronic media.

+211. NEWS WRITING (Credit, 3 hours).
 An introductory news writing course which stresses grammar, sentence structure, vocabulary, clarity, style, and logic as applied to the writing of news copy.
-Prerequisites: ENGL 110, 111 - 225.
-INTRODUCTION TO RADIO (Credit, 3 hours).
-Introduction to radio is designed to introduce students to the history and current status of the radio industry.
-In addition, this course will establish the standards of operating and managing a radio station as well as provide hands on experience with basic control room operations in the on-air and off-air production studios.
-Prerequisites: MCOM 202 and 211. - 230.
-WRITING FOR THE ELECTRONIC MEDIA (Credit, 3 hours).
-Writing for the Electronic Media is an introductory instruction in writing news copy for radio and television commercials, public service announcements and promotional messages.
-The course combines lecture and laboratory work to cover a broad range of content in these areas.
-Prerequisite: MCOM 202 and 211.
+Prerequisites: ENGL 110, 111

+230. WRITING FOR THE ELECTRONIC MEDIA (Credit, 3 hours).
+The course focuses on writing radio and television news copy, commercials, public service announcements and promotional messages.
+The ethical and legal implications of copywriting are also studied.
+Prerequisite: MCOM 211.
 301. PUBLIC RELATIONS PRACTICES (Credit, 3 hours).
 The course includes concepts, ethics, legal implications and practices within the profession.
 Covered are the management functions of public relations in government, non-profit organizations and corporations and the historical development of public relations.
 Prerequisite: MCOM 211.